Sri Lanka

 In 2022, the country plunged into a severe economic crisis.
 The causes included years of mismanagement, the consequences of the COVID-19 pandemic and the decline in tourism.
 The economy shrank by 7.8% in 2022 and by a further 7.9% in the first half of 2023 (World Bank).
 The poverty rate rose from 13% to 25% – an additional 2.7 million people fell into poverty.
 At the same time, food insecurity and real wage losses worsened.
 Despite initial stabilization since the end of 2023, the situation remains tense: the World Bank expects that more than a fifth of the population will still be living in poverty in 2026.
 In this environment, targeted local projects for social, economic and health empowerment are particularly important – especially for marginalized groups who are particularly affected by the crises.

-In Sri Lanka, we are currently supporting projects in the Colombo and Nuwara Eliya districts.
+In Sri Lanka, we are currently supporting projects in the districts of Colombo, Matale, and Nuwara Eliya.

 Many tea plantation workers are threatened by avoidable blindness due to cataracts as a result of years of UV radiation and a lack of treatment options.
 At the same time, young people in particular often have limited career opportunities because they lack practical English skills – an important prerequisite for many jobs locally.
 Together with regional NGOs, we support an eye clinic that offers free cataract operations and a community-based English school.
 In this way, we are helping to restore eyesight and improve employment opportunities through targeted language tuition.